Amir-Rastkhadiv/fun-gym/README.md

 - ### WHAT IS THE UX SYSTEM IS USED FOR?

-Using the above design system helps you do two things well:
-Improve consistency, and you receive coded patterns that you can quickly implement for the following project.
+Using the above design system helps you do two things well: Improve consistency and receive coded patterns that you can quickly implement for the following project.

 - ### STRATEGY OVERVIEW (DESIGN AND BUSINESS)

-  - ### What are the things worth doing?
-  - ### WHAT is this product?
-  - ### What is the value of each decision?
 According to Einstein, "If I had an hour to solve a problem, I'd spend 55 minutes thinking about the problem and five minutes thinking about solutions."

-His point is essential: preparation has excellent value to problem-solving.
-Problems are necessary for the accomplishment of any worthwhile task.
+Generally, problems are necessary for the accomplishment of any worthwhile task.
+In wise terms, preparation is a valuable tool in solving problems.

-My efforts:
-* The project name is the most critical part of the business.
-Also, It is all about choosing a noble title for what you will make.
-Write your expectations.
-Then, it is worth spending time making user stories.
+The task is to define a project by identifying questions and analyzing each issue.
 Divide the project into minor problems and concentre on each of them.
-Analyse your options by determining the pros and cons of each decision.
-How much time do you estimate for each task?
+Analyze your options by determining the pros and cons of each decision.
 What is the best time not to repeat a procedure?
 What is your experience?
 Where can you find resources in your toolkit that might help?

-  - ### WHO ARE FUN GYM PROJECT USERS?
-      - #### Gym Members
-      - #### Member's Family-Friends
-      - #### Gym Prospective Members
-      - #### Experts, specialists, champions
-      - #### Students
-      - #### Potential Employees
-      - #### Staff
-      - #### Management
-      - #### Public Visitors
-      - #### Charities
-      - #### Local Government/Local Council
-      - #### Our Partners
-      - #### Our Competitors
-      - #### Web Design Team
-        - #### Client: Fun Gym Project
-        - #### UX/UI Developer: Amir Rastkhadivmaosuleh
-        - #### Fellow Cohort: Slack Members
-        - #### Colleagues:
-          #### 1) Assessment team: University Center South Devon College
-          #### 2) Tuturing/Menoring: Code Institute Team
-      - #### Potential Investors:
-        - #### Fan/Federation
-        - #### Developers
-        - #### Tech Companies
-        - #### Universities/Colleges/Institutes
-    - #### Owner: Amir Rastkhadivmasouleh

-  - ###  What are you trying to accomplish?
-  I am trying to achieve the following:
-  1)  Develop a gym enthusiast's website.
-  2) Compile an industrial work portfolio.
-  3) Produce an Academic project template.
-  4) Enjoy all aspects and say yes to all challenges.
-  4) Learn new skills.
-  5) Manage time and deadlines effectively.
-  6) Comply with all high-level assessment requirements.
+  Q1)   What is this product?

+  Q2)   Who are project users?

+  Q3)   Who is the target audience for gyms?

+  Q4)   What are you trying to accomplish?

+  Q5)   What is the audience expected to see?

+  Q6)   What are its most common uses?

+  Q7)   What are the things worth doing?

+  Q8)   What is the value of each decision?

+  Q9)   What do users expect to see on their first use?

+  Q10)  What makes your project a brand?

+  Q11)  What tech matters?

+  Q12)  What tech matters?

+  Q13)  What experience do you have?

+  Q14)  What action can I take now?

+  Q15)  What are the skills I need to acquire?

+  Q16)  What are the expected deadline and current situations, and how much time can each task likely take?

+  Q17)  What would you put off doing?

+  Q18)  What would you put off doing?

+- ### WHAT IS THIS PRODUCT?

+Gym Website is the product here.

+- ### WHO ARE PROJECT USERS?
+  - ##### Gym Members
+  - ##### Member's Family-Friends
+  - ##### Gym Prospective Members
+  - ##### Experts, specialists, champions
+  - ##### Students
+  - ##### Potential Employees
+  - ##### Staff
+  - ##### Management
+  - ##### Public Visitors
+  - ##### Charities
+  - ##### Local Government/Local Council
+  - ##### Our Partners
+  - ##### Our Competitors
+  - ##### Web Design Team
+  - ##### Client: Fun Gym Project
+  - ##### UX/UI Developer: Amir Rastkhadivmaosuleh
+  - ##### Fellow Cohort: Slack Members
+        ##### 1) Assessment team: University Center South Devo  College
+     ##### 2) Tuturing/Menoring: Code Institute Team
+  - ##### Potential Investors:
+        - ##### Fan/Federation
+  - ##### Developers
+  - ##### Tech Companies
+   - ##### Universities/Colleges/Institutes
+    - ##### Owner: Amir Rastkhadivmasouleh

 - ### WHO IS THE TARGET AUDIENCE FOR GYMS?

 Segmentation analyses indicate that females are the target audience for gyms.
 Specifically, Zone Fitness targets women aged 25-40.
 In health and fitness centres, working-class women enjoy exercising while they relax.

 Thus, having a hero image from the target audience would be great.

+  - ### WHAT ARE YOU TRYING TO ACCOMPLISH?

+  I am trying to achieve the following:
+  - Develop a gym enthusiast's website.
+  - Compile an industrial work portfolio.
+  - Produce an Academic project template.
+  - Enjoy all aspects and say yes to all challenges.
+  - Learn new skills.
+  - Manage time and deadlines effectively.
+  - Comply with all high-level assessment requirements.

   - ### WHAT TIPS DO YOU HAVE FOR NAMEING A GYM PROJECT?